CMalherbe/combinatorial_opt_ICML/README.md

 ## Test problems

-1. MAXSAT: dim 28/43/60
-2. LABS: any dimension
+1. LABS: any dimension
-3. Ising: any dimension Ring/Torus/Triangular
+2. Ising: any dimension Ring/Torus/Triangular
-4. MIS: any dimension
+3. MIS: any dimension
-5. ConcatenatedTrap: any dimension
+4. ConcatenatedTrap: any dimension
-6. NKL: any dimension
+5. NKL: any dimension